shawn-dsilva/laravel-react-realtime-chat/README.md

 - Add User profiles which are hyper linked.
 - Add support for user made channels, public and private/invite-only.
 - Unread messages notification

+### Done
+  - Add token in constructor to prevent repetition.